National Socialist Movement (United States): "Unite the Right" and decline

-In August 2017, the NSM and their former coalition, the Nationalist Front, infamously participated in the Unite the Right rally in Charlottesville, Virginia during which a counter-protestor was murdered and thirty-five more were injured in a car ramming attack.
+In August 2017, the NSM and their former coalition, the Nationalist Front, infamously participated in the Unite the Right rally in Charlottesville, Virginia.
+During the rally, a counter-protestor was murdered and thirty-five more were injured in a car ramming attack.
 After the rally, two lawsuits targeting 21 racist "alt-right" and hate group leaders, including the National Socialist Movement and Schoep, were filed in the U.S. District Court for the Western District of Virginia (Sines v.
 Kessler) and another lawsuit was filed in Virginia Circuit Court.

 The attacker was not an NSM member, although he had been photographed holding a shield that was handed out by Vanguard America, which was part of the Nationalist Front.
 Vanguard America condemned the attack and said the attacker was not a member but rather the shields had been handed out to anyone interested.

-Nonetheless, the legal consequences stemming from their participation in Charlottesville lead to the collapse of the Nationalist Front and the decline of the NSM.
+Nonetheless, the legal consequences stemming from their participation in Charlottesville led to the collapse of the Nationalist Front and the decline of the NSM.
 Their last significant rally would be held in October 2017, a "White Lives Matter" rally in Shelbyville, Tennessee which drew around 100 white supremacists and around 200 counter-protestors.
 An additional rally was planned in nearby Murfreesboro but was cancelled, although the accompanying counter-protest and anti-racist march was not cancelled and drew nearly 1,000 participants.
 Schoep's Twitter account was suspended on December 18, 2017.
 By February 2018, the Nationalist Front had crumbled.

 In April 2018, the NSM's annual rally to celebrate Hitler's birthday drew only around two dozen participants and around 100 counter-protestors.
 In November 2018, the National Socialist movement held a rally at the Arkansas State Capitol, which would be their last under the leadership of Schoep.
 Twenty people participated, and one member was seen carrying the flag of the AWB as well as the flag of apartheid-era South Africa.